kosmas12/pong/README.md

 This is a recreation of the classic pong video game.
 Implemented in the C programming language, using SDL library to display graphics on the screen.

+PC:
 To compile you need to have SDL installed on your system and the header files available to you operating systems PATH environment variable

 	gcc pong.c `sdl2-config --cflags --libs` -o pong

+Xbox:
+To compile you need to download nxdk (https://github.com/XboxDev/nxdk), change the nxdk path on Makefile.nxdk if it isn't correct already, and compile with
+	make -f Makefile.nxdk

 ### Update 2019